hal0taso/qiskit_tutorials/README.md

 $ sudo pip3 install qiskit
 ```

-Second, Just do it !!
+Next, Just do it !!